mmbman/Katagiri/1980-01-20-Blue-Cliff-Record-Case-2-Talk-2.md

 **Question**: *[Unintelligible.]*

 **Katagiri**: Well that is that love and hate, for all those people, those are afflictive preferences, [much] emotional stuff.
 But we already have love and hate and [much] emotional stuff.
 We don’t ignore it.
 We cannot throw them away, okay?
-[So] from where that [phrase] come, “avoid love and hate”?
+[So] where does that [phrase come from], “avoid love and hate”?
 Because we love already.
 “We have already” means [that] we have to take care.
 That means we shouldn’t obsess with them, and, well, [we shouldn’t be] confused.
 Finally we must be free from them.
 In other words, what is the *true* love?
 You cannot say.
 While you can explain what love is, that is not real love.
 Don’t you think so?

 **Question**: What I was wondering was do we have a choice, to hate or not to hate.